 Interns will have approximately 14-18 clinical contact hours per week.

-The consultation/liaison track emphasizes working with hospitalized patients, their families, and treatment teams.
-Patients that are frequently seen on this service include those with acute or chronic pain, severe problems in adjustments to a medical condition, and/or significant non-adherence.
-Other consults involve pre- and post bone marrow or heart transplant or problems after motor vehicle accident or other traumatic brain injury.
+The pediatric psychology track emphasizes working with medically hospitalized patients, their families, and treatment teams.
+Interns in the pediatric psychology track have a year-long experience with the consultation/liaison service.
+The service works with teams across the hospital.
+Patients that are frequently seen on this service include those with acute or chronic pain or illness, severe problems in adjustment to a medical condition, and/or significant non-adherence.
+Other consults involve pre- and post-solid organ transplant, problems after serious accident or traumatic brain injury, and/or end-of-life concerns.
 Interventions with these patients often involve training in skills for coping with complex medical conditions, pain management strategies, and the brief assessment and treatment of anxiety and/or depression.
 Interns attend care conferences in which psychosocial impressions are presented and treatment recommendations are made.
-Interns in this track are also required to conduct outpatient therapy (with individuals, families, and groups) and psychological evaluations (usually regarding possible ADHD and/or LDs).
+Therefore, there is an emphasis in training within multidisciplinary teams.
+Interns in this track are also required to conduct outpatient therapy (with individuals, families, and groups; see below) and psychological evaluations (usually regarding possible ADHD and/or LDs).

-Outpatient therapy opportunities include working with the Liver Disease Clinic, the CARE Clinic (a multi-disciplinary clinic directed towards reducing children’s risk for cardiac and endocrine disease), the Cystic Fibrosis Clinic, and providing outpatient follow-up to patients discharged from the hospital.
-Patients from the dialysis or hematology/oncology clinics can be followed long-term.
+Outpatient therapy opportunities include working with the clinics such as cystic fibrosis, chronic pain management, transplant, Type II diabetes, dermatology, palliative care, and providing outpatient follow-up to patients discharged from the hospital.
+Patients from the dialysis or LGBTQI clinics can be followed long-term.
 Other patients are seen for a variety of behavioral health issues, such as conduct problems, anxiety, or depression.
 Interns lead psychoeducational group programs for parents and/or teens.
 These programs are usually provided for parents of children with ADHD and teens with chronic pain and their parents.
-We hope to add a program to help prevent depression in patients with liver disease.
+Other training experiences:

 - Weekly one-hour Intern Training Seminars with staff and outside professionals on clinical/ethical/assessment/medical/professional issues *